What travel stories do you have?

 There are countless monuments to see in St. Petersburg, but there are a few that you absolutely must see.
 One of them is the Peter and Paul Cathedral, which is the site of the first foundation stone of the city.
 It is just a short walk from downtown and is separated from the central part of the city by the river Neva.
 The golden top of the yellow and white cathedral stands out over the river.
 If you arrive in the summer and are lucky, you might get to visit a concert here as well.

-Apart from this landmark, there are a few other churches of prominence in the city that should be on every tourist’s list.
+Apart from this landmark, there are a few other famous churches in the city that should be on every tourist’s list.
 The Church of Resurrection, or the Savior on Spilled Blood, with its colourful onion domes is perhaps the most famous one, and is situated on the Griboyedovo Channel embankment.
 It is just a few metres off the Nevsky Prospekt, and is a good place to start a walking excursion of the city – that’s what we did.

 From here one can head towards the Field of Mars, which is a park hosting the flame of the Eternal Soldier.
 Right across this field, and across another canal, is the beautiful summer garden.
 This garden has been designed to resemble early 18th century Parisian gardens, with trellises and numerous ornate fountains.
 If you are not up for walking, you can buy a pass and use the hop on-hop off bus service to the main tourist attractions to the city.
+There are also private tours of St. Petersburg that will help you cover more ground in one day.

 The most famous building, or maybe the most important one, is the Winter Palace, also known as the Hermitage Palace.
 This palace, along with other heritage sites of St. Petersburg, is not only a UNESCO world heritage site, but is also one of the largest museums in the world.
 Its design, architecture and opulence are second only to the Louvre in France.
 If you feel that the likes of Van Gogh, Matisse and Rembrandt are not impressive enough, surely the sheer grandeur in which the Russian Czar’s used to live will leave you in awe.
 Apart from the thousands of artifacts from the lives of the various Emperors and Empresses who have resided here, the winter palace also hosts numerous temporary and permanent exhibitions of history, military and art from across the globe.